-I had some excellent ideas for a mobile application for history travellers, which would be built for worldhistory.com, which is likely to become part of World Vital Records in the future.
+I had some excellent ideas for a mobile application for history travelers, which would be built for worldhistory.com, which is likely to become part of World Vital Records in the future.
 (History and genealogy are really inseparably connected.)

 I couldn’t stop considering that Utah, where I was born and raised, was settled by the Mormon pioneers (including my ancestors and my wife’s) started in 1847–just 160 years ago.
 While most of the places I visited have recorded history going back at least 10-15 times that far back.

 More importantly, on this trip I met many wonderful people.
 Genealogy is a great subject to start any conversation with, because everyone has some knowledge of where there family came from, and how they fit into the world.
 My discussions with people from England, Ireland, Poland, Italy, and France were very enlightening, albeit sometimes rather depressing.
 Life is hard in many countries.
 Many people aren’t having children because they can’t afford to.
 They have to live in big cities where costs of living are so high, that they don’t know how they can possibly have a family.
-And it is important to face the realities of what people around the world actually think of the U.S. More than one European told me that the US was exporting materialism to all the world through its media, and causing people to be disatisfied with anything except a fast-paced materialistic, hedonistic lifestyle.
+And it is important to face the realities of what people around the world actually think of the U.S. More than one European told me that the US was exporting materialism to all the world through its media, and causing people to be dissatisfied with anything except a fast-paced materialistic, hedonistic lifestyle.
 (Coming home to a ton of billboards, radio and TV commercials, and seeing how everything in the US centers around selling stuff, I see their point.)
 And of course, most people strongly oppose the war in Iraq.

 So I get to learn history and meet people.
 I’m in heaven really.
 I’m a former humanities major now working in a high-tech business (online world genealogy) that requires me to travel to many different countries of the world.
 In each country, I must learn its history and politics to determine when governments started keeping records, what kinds of records they kept, and where they are preserved now.
 I must also understand the religious histories and cultures of each country, since so many records of births, deaths and marriages were created and kept for religious reasons.
 I get to revitalize my knowledge of Spanish and Russian, and start studying bits and pieces of French, Italian, German, and hopefully Mandarin and Arabic as well.
 I’m planning to buy a mobile translation device soon, probably a high-end Franklin Publisher dictionary that handles 400,000 phrases and also supports audio.
 I know I’ll never have time to really learn these things, but a little exposure to them is extremely interesting nonetheless.

 Besides my Blackberry, which worked nicely in Europe (I called T-Mobile on the way to the airport last week and they took care of it all in a few minutes), the most useful tools I had were LinkedIn.com, which enabled me to set up some last minute meetings, and Wikipedia, which basically enlightened me about every place I went, and all the things I saw.
-What a marvelous invention for travellers!
+What a marvelous invention for travelers!

 My dream is to travel with a Blackberry 8800 (with its GPS and Google Maps integration) and have a fully-functional mobile version of LinkedIn, and a mobile version of Sidestep so that I can plan trips on the fly (I usually procrastinate trip planning, but then while I’m there I want to make the most of it).
 I also want a business version of Dodgeball, so that I can find out if anyone that I’m connected to is also in the area.
 I may need to try out Twitter, since it’s getting so much positive buzz.
 (In fact, the Financial Times had it on the first page last Friday or Saturday as the next big thing from Silicon Valley–they called it miniblogging.)
-Perhaps it will be a helpful tool to let people contact me when I’m travelling… this would sort of be a pull approach to getting meetings, rather than a push approach.
+Perhaps it will be a helpful tool to let people contact me when I’m traveling… this would sort of be a pull approach to getting meetings, rather than a push approach.
 Finally, I need a database of all the LDS Family History Centers on my Blackberry, as well as a Genealogists Address Book, so that wherever I travel I’m seconds away from finding out where any local repositories or societies are.
 (Oh, and the Blackberry should support all the functionality of the Franklin device I described above.
 I don’t want to have to carry multiple devices.)